DePICT the Cancer Care Journey, Overcome Rarity Through Collaborative Research.

 Empowering Collaborative Care

-As described February 1 in The Economist,7 the Internet is poised to empower patients and doctors in a New World of collaboration.
-Over the last 15 years, the retinoblastoma team at the Hospital for Sick Children (SickKids), in partnership with the University Health Network (UHN) Techna in Toronto, Canada, developed a retinoblastoma-specific database to coordinate care.
-This database, DePICTRB , is now on “the Cloud” in the final stages of governance, privacy, and data security, to be available to every retinoblastoma treatment center world-wide.
+Over the last 15 years, the retinoblastoma team at the Hospital for Sick Children (SickKids), in partnership with the University Health Network (UHN) Techna in Toronto, Canada, have managed all retinoblastoma patients with a retinoblastoma-specific database inside SickKids.
+The next version, DePICTRB, is in the final stages of governance, privacy, and data security on “the Cloud”, so that the whole Circle of Care, including families, can fully participate in care of each child.

 DePICTRB stands for Disease-specific electronic Patient Illustrated Clinical Timeline RetinoBlastoma.

-Explore DePICTRB for yourself: http://depictrb.technainstitute.com
+Explore DePICTRB for yourself

 Username: demo-user | Password: Demo1234

-A) The bottom is a “legend” indicating what each symbol on the timeline means.
-For example, the red vertical line is the staging EUA, when the severity of disease at diagnosis is decided based on clinical examination, to determine the TNMH stage for the child.
-The TNNH for this child is located in the upper left-hand corner: child is H1 because he has bilateral disease.
-The upper timeline is for the right eye, staged cT1b; the lower timeline is for the left eye, staged cT2b.
+The “legend” at the bottom indicates the meaning of each symbol.
+For example, the red vertical line is the “staging” EUA, when the severity of disease at diagnosis is decided based on clinical examination, to determine the TNMH stage for the child, which is shown in the upper left-hand corner.
+This child is H1 because he has retinoblastoma in both eyes.
+The retinal drawings linked to the staging EUA show active tumor in YELLOW and retinal detachment in BLUE.

 Enhancing Patient Care and Research

-A very important additional goal of DePICTRB is to provide data to support global research fostering high-level, evidence-based care.
 With the goal to include ALL children and families affected by retinoblastoma, the next step will be to develop algorithms that iteratively become a Learning Health system.
-Beyond retinoblastoma, this project illustrates a 2018 approach to healthcare optimization that can well be applied to other complex, rare, and not so rare diseases.

 A diagram showing DePict in the midlle, next to the patient, and all members of the care team who can interact with the system to enhance the child's care.
 All care is underpinned by child life support.

 Figure 2.
-This diagram shows how DePICTRB assists the circle of care for each child with retinoblastoma to understand all the care, including parents and family.
+This diagram shows how DePICTRB assists the circle of care for each child with retinoblastoma to understand the care, including parents and family.
 The retinoblastoma team at each Retinoblastoma Center includes for example, ophthalmologists, oncologists, clinical coordinator, social worker, radiologists, genetic counsellor, anaesthetists, pathologists, radiotherapists, and ocularists, but perhaps most important, child life specialists.
 DePICTRB also functions as a checklist for the clinical team, with data fields giving some guidance to standardize treatment protocols between visits and treatments.
-The family, controls view-only access to DePICTRB for their child that would commonly include family doctor, paediatrician, parents, legal guardians and ultimately the patient.
+The family controls view-only access to DePICTRB for their child that would commonly include family doctor, paediatrician, parents, legal guardians and ultimately the patient.

-Explore DePICTRB for yourself: http://depictrb.technainstitute.com
+Explore DePICTRB for yourself

 Username: demo-user | Password: Demo1234